-If you or a loved one has been told that you need an organ transplant, it’s important to know that one of New England’s most respected transplant programs is right here at UMass Memorial Medical Center in Worcester.
+If you or a loved one has been told that you need an organ transplant, it’s important to know that one of New England’s largest abdominal transplant programs is right here at UMass Memorial Health in Worcester.
 Our innovative program is enhanced by a compassionate support network for both patients and their families.
-A team of surgeons, physicians, coordinators, and social workers work together to provide expert care, guidance and education throughout all phases of the transplant process.
+Our multidisciplinary team of surgeons, physicians, coordinators, social workers, and nutritionists work together to provide expert care, guidance, and education throughout all phases of the transplant process.

 Our transplant team spans many different specialties, including:

 Deciding where to have your organ transplant surgery is a major decision, and you want to feel confident that you’re making the right choice.
 Here are some of the top reasons why so many patients trust UMass Memorial Health’s Transplant Program.